mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ![img15](./images/img15.png)

 ### **IaaS (Infrastructure as a Service)**
+Removes the need for organizations to manage the underlying infrastructure (usually hardware and operating systems) and allows you to focus on the deployment and management of your applications.

 - Provides access to basic computing resources over the internet.
 - Example AWS Services: EC2, Amazon S3, VPC.